collective-soundworks/soundworks-plugin-sync/README.md

 # `@soundworks/plugin-sync`

-> [`soundworks`](https://github.com/collective-soundworks/soundworks) plugin for synchronizing arbitrary clocks across devices.
-The plugin is basically a wrapper around the [`@ircam/sync`](https://github.com/collective-soundworks/sync) library.
+[`soundworks`](https://github.com/collective-soundworks/soundworks) plugin for synchronizing clients on a common master clock.
+The plugin is built on top of the [`@ircam/sync`](https://github.com/collective-soundworks/sync) library).

+## Why?

+Because "as a consequence of dealing with independent nodes, each one will have its own notion of time.
+In other words, we cannot assume that there is something like a **global clock**" in _Maarten van Steen and Andrew S. Tanenbaum, A brief introduction to distributed systems, Computing, vol.98, n°10, 2016_

 ## Table of Contents